 Quick Transition to Remote Instruction

-The following resources are designed to provide support for instructors who need to quickly adapt their courses for fully remote instruction.
+The following resources are designed to provide support for instructors who need to quickly adapt their courses for fully remote instruction in emergency-response scenarios.

 Teaching Strategies for Remote Instruction

 Note: Synchronous activities involve students participating “live” during the same time that class normally is held — live lectures, discussions, interactive lessons.
 Asynchronous activities involve students who are expected to complete coursework independently/not live; e.g., pre-recorded lectures, online quizzes based on the reading, worksheets.

 |Lectures||Instructor shares slides or camera in real-time while also recording for other students.||Recorded videos of instructor and/or visuals, students watch and take notes.|